patchew-project/qemu/docs/devel/testing.rst

 currently influence the selection of a QEMU binary (when one is not explicitly given).

+When ``arch`` is not set, an env variable AVOCADO_DEFAULT_ARCH can be used as default value if set.
+This allows hosts of different architectures to run arch-agnostic tests using binaries from other archs (i.e. a x86_64 host can use aarch64/riscv64 binaries as default).
+If this variable isn't set, ``arch`` defaults to the host system arch given by ``os.uname``.

 Tests are also free to use this attribute value, for their own needs.
 A test may, for instance, use the same value when selecting the architecture of a kernel or disk image to boot a VM with.